benjamin-ackerman/R_products_tutorial/README.md

 #### 5. Publish the app to share with the world!

 1. Make account on [shinyapps.io](http://www.shinyapps.io/) (log in through your GitHub account!)
-2. Connect your shinyapps.io account to RStudio by following the following steps in RStudio:
+2. To connect your shinyapps.io account to RStudio, start by following these steps in RStudio:

 <img src="figures/connect_account1.png" width="500">

 <img src="figures/connect_account2.png" width="500">

-Follow the prompted instructions to add create and copy a token from shinyapps.io into RStudio:

 <img src="figures/connect_account3.png" width="500">

+3. Once you get to the screen above,, follow the prompted instructions within your shinyapps.io account to add create and copy a token into RStudio:

-3. Go back to the "Publish to Server" screen, make sure that both `.R` files are selected, and hit "Publish!"
+4. Go back to the "Publish to Server" screen, make sure that both `.R` files are selected, and hit "Publish!"

 <img src="figures/publish_app.png" width="500">